Certificate requirements and recommendations

 • Proper Format: Certificates must be in X509 ASCII Base64 format.

 • CA Issued: Use certificates from reputable CAs like Comodo, DigiCert, or BuyPass.
-Self-signed and Let’s Encrypt certificates are not accepted.
+Let’s Encrypt certificates are not accepted.

 • Not shared: We strongly recommend not using the same certificate for Prod and Stage.
 However, please refer to your Company’s security policies.
 Separation is not a mandatory requirement by ConnectPay.